 Can’t stand most of the manosphere.
 Why?
 Because I gave them the benefit of the doubt and got to know the community, and it’s rotten inside and out.

 Get out while you can.
 Save yourselves young men – criticizing feminism is perfectly fine.
 You can do that without hating women.

 While it is true that she said most of the manosphere she also said it’s rotten inside and out.
 As Peter Wright has noted “The Free Dictionary” defines this phrase to mean:

 Yep.
 This about sums it up.

 It’s on the same level as radical feminism.

 Agree entirely with you both.
 I went to war with the manosphere a couple of years ago; they are the most virulently vile, deluded, bitter people I have ever come across.
 Right up there with contemporary feminists, plus rape threats.

 While I’m disappointed I can’t say I’m surprised.
-This has been coming a long time.
+This has been a long time coming.

 Many people looking in from the outside fail to appreciate the breadth of views and outlooks that are under the umbrella of anti-feminism.
 Anti-feminism covers from the men’s rights movement to traditional gynocentrism and everything in between.
 As such anti-feminists may all agree on the problems with feminism but not much else.
 In particular there are widely varying views about the direction a post-feminist society should take.